 This award is granted by both the Louisville Presbyterian Theological Seminary and the University of Louisville to those who have presented ideas with the potential to bring about change in the world through religion.

-Any work (book, address, essay, etc.) presented or published in 2014 or subsequently will be eligible for consideration for the 2021 award.
+Any work (book, address, essay, etc.) presented or published in 2017 or subsequently will be eligible for consideration.
 Nominations are invited from religious organizations, appropriate academic associations, religious leaders and scholars, presidents of universities or schools of religion, publishers and editors of scholarly journals.
-Self-nominations will not be accepted or considered.
 There will be no discrimination based on religious affiliation or belief or lack thereof.
 The Award Committee encourages submissions from a wide variety of intellectual and/or religious perspectives.
+Please note that a work may be nominated for a maximum of three Award Years.
+Self-nominations will not be accepted.
 Previous winners are not eligible for subsequent awards.
+The Award will not be awarded posthumously.

 The Grawemeyer Award in Religion is accompanied by a prize of $100,000, which is presented in full during the awards ceremony.